EdouardVilain-Git/EdouardVilain-M2-DSBA/README.md

 - **Final Result:** Data preprocessing was the crucial part of this project.
 Because the recordings were incredibly noisy, we extracted their statistical properties to produce a 1-dimensional feature set rather than building LSTMs.
 Based on this pre-processed data, we implemented two models:
   - A Decision Tree, with the intent of having highly interpretable results.
   - A Deep Learning approach inspired from [How to Use Convolutional Neural Networks for Time Series Classification](https://towardsdatascience.com/how-to-use-convolutional-neural-networks-for-time-series-classification-56b1b0a07a57), with the intent of having enhanced results.
-  - **Results** were practically unsatisfying (an RMSE of 5 for a score ranging from 0 to 40) but it was understood with our collaborator that **we lacked extensively in data.** Indeed, we worked with a dataset of under 40 patients, not enough to build a generalizable model, especially on such a complex task.
+  - **Results were unsatisfying** in practice (a RMSE of 5 for a score ranging from 0 to 40) but it was understood with our collaborator that **we lacked extensively in data.** Indeed, we worked with a dataset of under 40 patients, not enough to build a generalizable model, especially on such a complex task.
 In any case, **the PhD student and her supervisors were extremely pleased with the results**, which showed to be promising when data would be sufficient.

 ## II- Course Final Projects <a name="courseprojects"></a>